-Any person owning or operating a business within the City of Kelowna must obtain an annual Business Licence to be prominently displayed in their place of business.
-This applies to all retail and commercial establishments, management and professional firms, home businesses, bed and breakfasts and taxi companies.
+Any person owning or operating a business in Kelowna must obtain an annual business licence, which is to be prominently displayed in their place of business.
+This applies to all short-term rentals, retail and commercial establishments, management and professional firms, home businesses, bed and breakfasts and taxi companies.
+Those operating a short-term rental without a business licence will now be subject to compliance action and fines.

 In partnership with the Provincial Ministry of Small Business and Revenue, we have entered into a Mobile Business Licence Program, with this program a business will only have to obtain one additional business licence to do business in another participating community.